L1-L2 messaging

 L1 → L2 message cancellation

-Imagine a scenario where a user transfers an asset from L1 to L2.
-The flow starts with the user sending the asset to a Starknet bridge and the corresponding L1→L2 message generation.
-Now, imagine that the L2 message consumption doesn’t function (this might happen due to a bug in the dApp’s Cairo contract).
-This could result in the user losing custody over their asset forever.
+Consider that Alice sends an L1 asset to a Starknet bridge to transfer it to L2, which generates the corresponding L1→L2 message.
+Now, consider that the L2 message consumption doesn’t function, which might happen due to a bug in the dApp’s Cairo contract.
+This bug could result in Alice losing custody of their asset forever.

 L1 → L2 message fees